-If you are asking this question now, it means your iMessage application does not display a delivered check mark even after your messages are pushed.
+If you are asking this question now, it means your iMessages application does not display a delivered checkmark even after your messages are pushed.
 This calls for concern if a 'Not delivered' symbol is not shown either and that space is just left blank.
 If you've been having this issue, you shouldn't panic because many people have also had this issue, and there are solutions available.
 It is something that can be fixed easily.
 There are two trustworthy methods we recommend and both of them work even your are using iPhone 12/11 running iOS 14/13.

 There might be a few things that you overlooked when setting up your iMessage.
 To confirm that everything is selected properly, backtrack and check all the settings on your phone related to iMessage.
 Here are a few things you should check for:

 But if all the above have been checked, but the problem still remains unsolved, it could mean that the recipient's phone cannot receive messages at the moment.
 It could be switched off, put in Airplane mode or out of range.
 This means that the message has already been pushed and will deliver once they have a good internet connection.
-The message can also be delivered after a few minutes as a text message, if you selected the option of delivering as text when iMessage isn't working.
+The message can also be delivered after a few minutes as a text message if you selected the option of delivering as text when iMessage isn't working.
 This option is labeled 'Send as SMS'.